Skip to content

 • crates/features/src/users/graphql/resolver.rs — a production-grade resolver with relations, dataloaders and authorization.

-• crates/nestrs-graphql/#[resolver], #[query], #[mutation], #[field], schema composition.
+• crates/nest-rs-graphql/#[resolver], #[query], #[mutation], #[field_resolver], schema composition.

-• crates/nestrs-resource/#[expose] for an entity that becomes a GraphQL type and an OpenAPI schema from one declaration.
+• crates/nest-rs-resource/#[expose] for an entity that becomes a GraphQL type and an OpenAPI schema from one declaration.